-It comes after the yard laid the keel of the project in February, which included the coin insertion tradition.
-This saw the owner place a special coin under the keel.
+The keel laying ceremony included the coin insertion tradition, which saw the owner place a special coin under the keel.

-The five-deck yacht is set to be built in steel and aluminium to a design by Winch Design and will feature a distinctive reverse bow.
+The five-deck yacht is being built to a steel and aluminium design by Winch Design and will feature a distinctive reverse bow.

 Scheduled for a spring 2021 delivery, the yacht will feature interior design by Sinot Exclusive Yacht Design and will include two luxury tenders, an on-deck whirlpool and a grand beach club with a spa area.